Sunday, September 28, 2025

 THE FOREST

 This forested hex is filled with Eucalyptus Regnans, some more than 100m high.
 It's obviously inhabited, several trails have been cut through the dense undergrowth and the area is decorated with red-painted iron helmets on spikes.
-There's a constant smell of woodsmoke and blood.
+The smell of smoke and blood hangs heavy in the air.

-This hex is home to a Tree Giant, a depraved monster whose reproductive cycle involves eating people alive and shitting them out.
-The lucky ones comes out dead.
-The unlucky survivors begin a metamorphosis into another giant, turning into Tree Ogres (stats as Ogre with climb speed, OSE).
+This hex is home to a Tree Giant, a depraved monster with a reproductive cycle revolving around eating people and shitting them out.
+The lucky ones come out dead.
+The unlucky survivors begin their metamorphosis into another giant by turning into Tree Ogres (OSEm as Ogre with climb speed).

-These monsters were popular allies of the Serpentman Empire, paid in human captives in exchange for labouring on the snakes' megastructures.
-With the empire gone, the Tree Giants lost their meal ticket and saw their population plummet.
-The Bloody Glades only had one remaining, and it might've gone extinct if it wasn't for outside assistance.
+These monsters were allies of the Serpentman, paid in human sacrifices to labour on the snakes' megastructures.
+With the empire gone, the Tree Giants have lost their meal ticket and seen their population collapse.
+The awful things might've died off, if it wasn't for the Fatharvest Gang.

 THE FATHARVEST GANG